DSLstandard/skia-c-api/README.md

 A Skia (milestone: m129) API for C, and a fork of https://github.com/mono/skia with the following changes:

 - Added additional (but very incomplete) C APIs for modules like SkUnicode, SkParagraph, & SkSVG.
-- Modified to build an external shared/static C library of Skia.
+- Modified to build an external shared/static C library that interfaces with Skia.

 This project was originally a part of https://github.com/DSLstandard/hs-skia, but it is now unused in hs-skia.
 To not be wasteful, the project sources have